Nancy-codergirl/Github-search/README.md

 # Github-Search

 A single page application for searching github users and repositories.
-The site uses the Github API to perform searches on Github, and display the results to the users.
+The site uses the Github API to perform searches on Github, and display the results to the users.The site also has my repositories.

 #### This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.